nevinmathew/EmployeeManagement/README.md

     </tbody>
 </table>

-This is a Employee Management application developed using Jhipster platform.
+This is an Employee Management application developed using Jhipster platform.
 It uses Spring boot, Gradle, MongoDB, Hazelcast and Elasticsearch.

 ## JHipster